 Other features of the Fifties

-Leukaemia, even acute lymphatic leukaemia in children was usually treated by general paediatricians such as myself in my early days as a consultant and sadly was invariably fatal within a few months.
+Leukaemia, even acute lymphatic leukaemia in children was usually treated by general paediatricians such as myself in my early days as a consultant in the late Sixties – we did not have a paedaitric oncologist until the early Seventies when Dr Cliff Bailey was appointed.
+Sadly leukaemia was invariably fatal within a few months – today the majority are cured.
 The reason the majority of children with leukaemia are cured nowadays is because they are treated by specialist paediatric oncologists and their teams often using the same or similar drugs that failed in our hands.

 Older people in the 1950’s accepted that a proportion of infants and children would not survive.
 Those from large families, such as my own mother’s, would have accepted that only six of her seven siblings had survived.
 Both the infant death rate (deaths per 1000 infants in the first year) and the infant mortality rate (death per 1000 births) were much higher than they are today.
 In particular, the death rate of small premature infants was very high.